Skip to main content

 It should:

-• be maximum of 20 pages
+• be a maximum of 10 pages including your video task

 • include image-led and visual work from a minimum of 5 projects